phfdonda/story-weavers/README.md

 Enjoy!!

 ### Built With
-This project was built using these technologies.
 * Ruby
 * Rails
 * VsCode
 * Rubocop and Stickler for linting

 ## Development Process
-I decided the theme beforehand, as if I was a client passing her business requirements.
+I decided the theme beforehand, as if I was a client passing her business requirements before hiring me.
 I decided the name of the website would be storyWEavers.

 ### Business requirements
 The business concept of the website is this: **the same way we programmers can open-source the development of software, with descentralized contribution of the community, what if we could open-source the development of stories?**